 How will the final feedback be given?

-Believe us, most PR agencies have thick skin, and the better ones want to receive detailed feedback, good or bad and have likely heard it all before.
+Most agencies have thick skin, and the better ones want to receive detailed feedback, good or bad and have likely heard it all before.
 By giving them detailed and structured feedback, then they can learn for the next time.
 I know that we always do.

 Remember, there are no hard and fast rules for what a PR agency RFP looks like and what it contains.
 But having seen plenty of them over the years the best ones have been clear, concise and honest.
-By including information that follows these headings – as well as asking direct questions of the agency itself – you can save a considerable amount of time and effort, and give yourself the best chance of receiving a great response.
+By including information that follows these headings – as well as asking direct questions of the agency itself – you can save a considerable amount of time and effort and give yourself the best chance of receiving a great response.
 The right agency with the right plan can have a real effect on the success of a business.
-So make sure that plan for success starts with a good PR agency RFP.
+So, make sure that plan for success starts with a good PR agency RFP.